Table of Contents

 - Let them dry at room temperature.
 Do not expose them to a source of direct heat (fire, radiator, etc.) – it is one of the best ways to destroy your hiking boots quickly.

 - If your shoes are soaked, stuff them with newspaper to accelerate drying.

-To dry your shoes, you can also use a natural dryer, made of shavings of red cedar wood.
-Cedar wood has the ability to absorb moisture 8 times faster than air.
+To dry your shoes, you can also use a natural dryer, made of shavings of red cedarwood.
+Cedarwood has the ability to absorb moisture 8 times faster than air.
 The interest is to absorb moisture quickly and to prevent bacteria from appearing.
-These bacteria create odors in shoes or other accessories, causing the appearance of mycosis and other fungal infection.
+These bacteria create odors in shoes or other accessories, causing the appearance of mycosis and other fungal infections.
 It is also known that these bacteria can degrade fabrics.
 For this, there are some dryer inserts called “Stuffitts” that you can find here.

 3 – The Treatment